 The Fettered/The Unfettered: The Assassins strive for Freedom/Chaos, yet live by a strict moral code that defines all their actions.
 The Templars, in contrast, seek Order/Law, yet have absolutely no moral restrictions on their behavior and are free to use any and all means (up to and including mass murder) in pursuit of their goal.
 This leads to quite a few ironies, see Murder Is the Best Solution below.
 Ultimately, both the Assassins and Templars believe that "Nothing is true, everything is permitted".
 But to the Assassins the phrase is descriptive whereas to the Templars it's proscriptive (to understand this sentence better, note how Alta´r differentiates between the two as he progresses through Al-Mualim's missions in the first game).

 Fling a Light into the Future: The grand design of The Ones Who Came Before, who found themselves dying from underpopulation after a great catastrophe, was to seed the Earth with their artifacts and use their knowledge of the future to manipulate events so that key people would have the necessary information to prevent the same catastrophe from happening again.
 Alta´r's story in Revelations is an explicitly demonstrated subplot of this larger design.

 Alta´r: They are... messages, of a sort.
 Niccolo Polo: Messages?
 For whom?
 Alta´r: I wish I knew.

-Foregone Conclusion: Both the Assassins and the Templars make it to the 21st century intact, and every ancestor character survives to have a kid.
+Foregone Conclusion: Both the Assassins and the Templars make it to the 21st century intact, and every ancestor character survives to have at least one child.